progress/progress.github.io/interns/Summer2015.md

 * Incorporating KendoUI into the samples
 * Using Rollbase as a backend for some Sitefinity deployments.
 * Some samples using NativeScript.

-Plus some ideas related to the pending Telerik acquisition.

 [Summer2014]: Summer2014.html
 [Winter2015]: Winter2015.html